 Stacy's Story

-She jokes now that stress from getting married is what gave her RA in the first place.
-Her pain started shortly after her wedding 17 years ago to her husband, Taylor, when she was 23.
+Stacy Courtnay jokes that stress from getting married is what triggered her rheumatoid arthritis (RA).
+Her pain started shortly after her wedding 18 years ago to her husband, Taylor, when she was 23.

 But it wasn’t a joking matter.
-“My feet felt like they’d been pounded with a hammer.
-Then pain shot into my shoulders so I couldn’t even lift my arms, and it spread to my wrists, which swelled up,” she recalls.
+Her feet felt like they’d been pounded with a hammer.
+Then pain shot into her shoulders so she couldn’t lift her arms, and it spread to her wrists, which swelled up.
+She was finally diagnosed at age 25 and started taking prednisone, which helped her symptoms.
+Her doctor wanted to start her on a biologic as well, but she was fearful it might interfere with her plans to have children.
+Within a couple of years, she was pregnant.

 A Point of Desperation